MaggieWalsh/walsh_and_co/README.md

         * Confirmed that logo returns user to landing page from all other pages
         * Confirmed that all navigation links direct to the specified page.
         * Confirmed that the current page the user is on, is highlighted as active in the menu.
-        * Confirmed that the naviagation menu shifts to from hamburger on screens of 991px and above.
+        * Confirmed that the navigation menu shifts to from hamburger on screens of 991px and above.
       * Landing page
         * Confirmed that the scroll prompt works only on screens 991px and above.
         * Confirmed that the link to make an appoitnment directs the user to the contact page.